gmac/schema-stitching-handbook/03-array-batched-type-merging/README.md

 # Example 3 – Array-batched type merging

 Schema Stitching gets a lot more interesting once GraphQL types begin crossing service boundaries.
 Schema Stitching uses a merge strategy that allows _portions_ of a gateway schema type to originate from many underlying subschemas.
-This example demonstrates some core techniques for merging typed objects across stitched schemas.
+This example demonstrates the core techniques for merging typed objects across stitched schemas.

 This example achieves type merging using array queries&mdash;meaning that all records accessed during a round of delegation are batched together and loaded as an array.
 This technique greatly reduces the execution overhead of [single-record merges](../02-single-record-type-merging), and can be further optimized by enabling [query batching](#).
-This array-batched strategy is always prefereable to single-record merges and should be leveraged whenever possible.
+This array-batched strategy is always prefereable to single-record merges and should be used whenever possible.

-Note that this is the exact same demo as [example 2](../02-single-record-type-merging), simply updated to use array queries.
+Note that this is the same as the [second example](../02-single-record-type-merging), simply updated to use array queries.

 **This example demonstrates:**